pyccel/pyccel/developer_docs/order_docs.md

 This is equivalent to the transpose of the original array.
 As a result we can obtain expected results by simply inverting the index order.

-Therefore the following python code:
+Therefore the following Python code
 ```python
 for i in range(2):
     for j in range(3):